Why use concrete sensors as a concrete

 Concrete sensors offer a competitive edge

-Providing wireless concrete sensors like Maturix enables you to offer additional technical services on top of your concrete supplies.
-This offering can add additional revenue for you or act as a market differentiation, where you can become the technical leader in your market.
+Providing wireless concrete sensors enables you to offer additional technical services on top of your concrete supplies.
+This offering can add additional revenue for you or act as market differentiation, where you can become the technical leader in the market.

-Using wireless sensors in the concrete enables real-time data monitoring of concrete temperature, maturity, and strength.
-All data is sent directly from the device to the cloud, available online for the client (often the contractor) and your internal concrete managers if relevant.
+Using wireless sensors in concrete enables real-time data monitoring of concrete temperature, maturity, and strength.
+All data is sent directly from the device to the cloud, available online for the client (often the contractor) and your internal concrete managers if necessary.